Clifton Down: History

 There is an Iron Age hill fort at Clifton Camp on Observatory Hill on the down, and there are remnants of an Iron Age or Roman field system between Ladies Mile and Bristol Zoo.
 The Roman road from Bath to Sea Mills crossed the Downs near Stoke Road, and a short length is visible as a slightly raised grassy bank.
 William Worcester described a presumably turf-cut figure of the giant Ghyst on Clifton Down in 1480.

 In the Middle Ages Clifton Down was the commons of pasture for the manor of Clifton.
 It was also valuable farmland used by many farms in the area.
 In 1676 and 1686 the manor of Clifton was purchased by the Society of Merchant Venturers.
 During the 18th century Clifton became a fashionable summer spa, and Clifton Down was increasingly used for recreation.
 There were also lead mines in the 18th century, which account for the bumpy surface in the area by Upper Belgrave Road known as the Dumps.
 A gibbet was erected opposite the top end of Gallows Acre Lane (now known as Pembroke Road).

 By the mid-19th century Clifton Down ceased to be used for grazing.
 Clifton became a desirable place to live, and large houses were built close to Clifton Down.
-Bristol Corporation became concerned at the threat to this public amenity, and in 1861 promoted an Act of Parliament, under which the Society of Merchant Venturers undertook to secure Clifton Down for public enjoyment free of charge.
+Bristol Corporation became concerned at the threat to this public amenity, and promoted the Clifton and Durdham Downs (Bristol) Act 1861 (24 & 25 Vict. c. xiv), under which the Society of Merchant Venturers undertook to secure Clifton Down for public enjoyment free of charge.

 Since 1861 Clifton Down has been managed, with Durdham Down, by the Downs Committee, a joint committee of the Society of Merchant Venturers and Bristol City Council, which owns Durdham Down.
 The committee appoints a Downs Ranger to oversee the Downs.